 Many students choose a program which allows them to do more than one of these options: you may take coursework abroad while also completing an international internship.
 Or you may want to do a non-credit program which allows you to do both research and volunteer abroad.
 Maybe you will take classes, participate in medical shadowing and also engage in a service learning project abroad!
 So many options can be very overwhelming so we've put together fact sheets about the three main types of program structures below.

 Don't let travel restrictions prevent you from gaining international experience and advancing your personal, academic, and professional goals.
-Click on the name of our partner or the specific program to learn more about each of the offerings below.
+From global internships to courses at a foreign institution, explore your virtual program options!
 Have any questions?
-Contact us at firstname.lastname@example.org or set up an advising appointment at www.calendly.com/sharksabroad!
+Contact us at email@example.com or set up an advising appointment at www.calendly.com/sharksabroad!

 STUDY ABROAD PROGRAM OPTIONS